Telesales has a bad reputation – it conjures up images of pushy salespeople selling low-quality products.

 2. Once you’ve established they are the right person, the key is to get the prospect talking about their problems – only then can you go about solving them.
-You can start with a statement to entice them a little:
+You can start with a statement to sound authoritative:

 “We offer a solution that works for over 220 businesses of a similar size to you, and we’re growing fast.”

 “Every business is different and before I take any more of your time explaining what we do, can I just ask a couple of questions to check we’re a good fit?”

 3. By now the prospect knows who you are, knows you work with similar businesses and has agreed to engage with you on some questions.
 Next you need to get them talking, acquire information and build rapport.

 There should be a checklist of exactly what you want to find out from the prospect, and this information should allow you to sell.
 Questions for your sales calls could be:

 - What are the issues with your current solution?

 - What would you like to see in a new solution?